• Skip to primary navigation

 Once all the fillings are enclosed, you can either steam or fry the wrapper to cook the filling.

-Tofu wrapper is a versatile ingredient that can be used in many different dishes.
+Tofu wrapper is a flexible ingredient that can be used in many different dishes.

 It has a neutral flavor that allows the other ingredients to shine through.